CV

 1991–1993: Associate Gaffer with William Morris for works by Italo Scanga, Judy Pfaff, Patrick Reyntiens, Pike Powers, Steve Kirsch, and Lauren Ewing

-1991: Associate Gaffer with Martin Blank on work by Damian Priour, Kurt Wallstab, Clifford Rainey, James Watkins, and Andrew Ginzel and Christian Jones.
+1991: Associate Gaffer with Martin Blank for works by Damian Priour, Kurt Wallstab, Clifford Rainey, James Watkins, and Andrew Ginzel and Christian Jones.

 Dan Dailey - Kensington, MA, 1990, 1987